- 1 Diablo 2 Quests and Areas

 The most balanced battles with the best experience potential happen when the difference between a character’s level and enemy’s level is about five or less.
 If you find that your character and mercenary suffer reduced experience gains because of large level mismatches, there are a couple of things to can try to get better experience scores: (1) You can adventure in sideshow areas that have closer alvls to yours.
 (2) You can also try adjusting the /players setting as you work toward better hero/monster level parity.

 Waypoints: each waypoint you tag lets you instantly travel to any other tagged waypoint.
 A town waypoint is automatically activated for your use in each act’s initial base area.
 In the rest of each act, you aren’t strictly required to claim other waypoints you might find.
 Some players try to activate as many as they can find, as an extra side quest.
 Although it is possible to complete the game without activating any at all, most players take certain waypoints just for their convenience.
-(Exception: most players actively shun the Halls of Pain waypoint in act 5.)
+Exception: legacy version (1.14d or earlier) players actively shun the Halls of Pain waypoint in act 5.

 Den of Evil